 What Does This Mean?

-For the moment, the research does not prove Caralluma fimbriata helps weight loss although it may curb appetite.
+For the moment, the research does not prove Caralluma fimbriata helps weight loss although some research suggests it may curb appetite.
+That said in a review of 7 previous investigations, the researcher concluded C fimbriata appetite suppressants did not work.
 If it works, results may be mild and it may not work for everyone.
 Claims that Caralluma burns fat or prevents the formation of new fat cells have not been proven in human clinical studies.

 Caralluma Fimbriata and Blood Pressure